₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 - NPS corpus: ~₹3.2L

-Total investable portfolio around ₹21–22L by month 60, before accounting for salary hikes or step-ups.
-If you get a 10% raise and step up SIPs accordingly, that number is closer to ₹28–30L.
+Total portfolio around ₹21–22L by month 60, before salary hikes or step-ups.
+With a 10% raise and proportional SIP step-up, the number is closer to ₹28–30L.

 The one mistake to avoid at this salary

-Lifestyle inflation that moves in lockstep with salary.
+Lifestyle inflation that tracks salary like a shadow.
 Going from ₹50K to ₹75K is a ₹25K jump.
-The temptation is to upgrade rent, upgrade the car, upgrade everything simultaneously.
+The pull is to upgrade the flat, upgrade the car, upgrade everything at once.

-The plan above already accounts for a comfortable ₹30K needs bucket and ₹12K wants budget.
-That's not austerity — ₹12K for eating out and occasional travel is genuinely fine for a 30-year-old in a tier-1 or tier-2 city.
-The problem is when "comfortable" becomes "upgrade every 6 months and wonder where the money went."
+The plan above already accounts for a real ₹30K needs bucket and ₹12K discretionary budget.
+That's not austerity — ₹12K for eating out and occasional travel is fine for a 30-year-old in any Indian city.
+The problem is when "comfortable" turns into "upgrade every 6 months and wonder where the money went."

 The ₹50K plan puts ₹17K into savings and investments.
 This plan puts ₹31,700.
-Keep that gap, and your 40-year-old self will have options your peers won't.
+Keep that gap, and your 40-year-old self will have options most peers won't.

 This article is for informational purposes.
 Tax calculations depend on your individual situation and deduction profile.
 Consult a SEBI-registered financial advisor for personalised advice.